TirzahGrace/LEARNING/README.md

 - Authentication is checked for managing mails.
 - Mails are listed with the following information:
     -  Sl.
 No. <Sender’s email id> <When received, in date : hour : minute> <Subject>
+- **Handled Multiple Users:**
+    - Multiple users can connect to the same mail server to access their mailboxes.
+    - Multiple mail servers can send mail to the single mail server at the same  time.
+    - Even if multiple users write to the same user at the same time, the system handles it seamlessly.

 ---